CSttwu/CSttwu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Tingting Wu (吴婷婷) is a PhD student in the School of [Intelligence and Computing at Tianjin University](https://cic.tju.edu.cn/) (TJU), supervised by Prof. [Qilong Wang](https://csqlwang.github.io/homepage/).
+Tingting Wu (吴婷婷) is a PhD student in the School of [Intelligence and Computing, Tianjin University](https://cic.tju.edu.cn/) (TJU), supervised by Prof. [Qilong Wang](https://csqlwang.github.io/homepage/).
 Her research interests lie in Computer Version and Machine Learning.

 🔥 News
 ======